 - Try to do two things at a time using your senses.
 Example-Smell something while listening to something.

-- Try to activate your emotions such as love, anger, laughter by going out of the way and expressing it.
+- Try to activate your emotions, such as love, anger, and laughter, by going out of the way and expressing them.

 - Break a routine.
-Such as take a different route while going to work OR do your normal chores in a different way.
+Such as taking a different route while going to work OR doing your regular chores differently.

-It is definitely not an easy task using our memory for various things.
+It is a challenging task to use our memory for various things.
 Initially, we will find exhaustion of our brain towards the end of the day since; we tried to remember so many things.
-But, the good part is that we are using our brain.
+But the good part is that we are using our brains.